awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 The `awslogs` log driver can send log streams to an existing log group in CloudWatch Logs or create a new log group on your behalf\.
 The AWS Management Console provides an auto\-configure option, which creates a log group on your behalf using the task definition family name with `ecs` as the prefix\.
 Alternatively, you can manually specify your log configuration options and specify the `awslogs-create-group` option with a value of `true`, which creates the log groups on your behalf\.

 **Note**
-To use the `awslogs-create-group` option to have your log group created, your IAM policy must include the `logs:CreateLogGroup` permission\.
+To use the `awslogs-create-group` option to have your log group created, your task execution IAM role policy or EC2 instance role policy must include the `logs:CreateLogGroup` permission\.

 The following code shows how to set the `awslogs-create-group` option\.